DnOberon/tdms/README.md

 `tdms` is a LabVIEW TDMS file parser library written in Rust.
 This is meant to be a general purpose library for reading and performing any calculation work on data contained in those files.

 **Note:** This library is a work in progress.
 While I do not expect the current function signatures and library structure to change, you could experience difficulties due to early adoption.
+Functionality is currently limited.
+Raw data channel iterators will be added slowly and a list will be kept indicating which are available and which are under construction

 ### Current Features
 - Read both standard and big endian encoded files